How many times have you heard somebody say that that leafy green vegetables are high in protein?

 I’ve even heard people go as far as to say that there is more protein in spinach than there is in ground beef!
-Those who are concerned about protein on a raw vegan diet are often encouraged to eat more leafy greens for protein.
+Those who are concerned about protein on a vegan or raw vegan diet are often encouraged to eat more leafy greens for protein.

 So, what’s the truth behind this?
 Can you really get enough protein from eating spinach?